TerryMooreII/vue-zondicons/README.md

   <Zondicon icon="ArrowLeft" />
 ```

-You can also pass css classes to the Zondicon svg
+You can also pass css classes to the Zondicon `svg` element

 Note: `fill-content` and `text-red` are from the Tailwinds CSS library and `vue-zondicons` doesnt come with any css.
 ```
   import Zondicon from 'vue-zondicons'